mzazon/awesome-cloud-projects/gcp/multi-database-migration-workflows-database-migration-service-dynamic-workload-scheduler/multi-database-migration-workflows-database-migration-service-dynamic-workload-scheduler.md

        --size 0 \
        --region ${REGION}

-   echo "✅ Migration worker template configured for Dynamic Workload Scheduler"
+   echo "✅ Migration worker template configured for dynamic scaling"
    ```

-   The instance template establishes the foundation for migration workers that will be dynamically provisioned by the Dynamic Workload Scheduler.
+   The instance template establishes the foundation for migration workers that will be dynamically provisioned by the managed instance group.
 This configuration includes essential database client tools and monitoring capabilities, enabling the workers to handle various database migration tasks while providing observability into the migration process.

 2. **Configure Cloud SQL Target Instance with High Availability**: